sevagh/freemusicdemixer.com/web/pricing.md

 ## PRO features

-* Unlimited usage for stem separation and MIDI generation
+* Unlimited usage for stem separation and music transcription (MIDI and sheet music)
 * Karaoke 2-stem model with **high-performance vocals and instrumental separation**
 * Enhanced quality settings for all stems (vocals, drums, bass, melody, guitar, piano, other melody e.g. violin/flute)
 * We offer among the **best drums and bass separation** available today